achere/homework-pack-sizes/README.md

 3. Within the constraints of Rules 1 & 2 above, send out as few packs as possible to fulfil each order.

+It connects to a user-supplied Postgres database for storing package sizes.

 ## Getting Started